cocos/cocos-docs/en/asset/cache-manager.md

 # Cache Manager

-> Text: Santy-Wang, Xunyi
+> Author: Santy-Wang, Xunyi

-In the Web platforms, after resources are downloaded, the cache is managed by the browser, not the engine. <br In some non-Web platforms, such as WeChat Mini Game, such platforms have a file system that can be used to cache some remote resources, but do not implement a caching mechanism for the resources.
-In this case, the engine needs to implement a set of caching mechanism to manage the resources downloaded from the network, including caching resources, clearing cached resources, querying cached resources and other features.
+On the Web platforms, after resources are downloaded, the cache is managed by the browser, not the engine. <br/>
+On some non-Web platforms, such as WeChat Mini Game, such platforms have a file system that can be used to cache some remote resources but do not implement a caching mechanism for the resources.
+In this case, the engine needs to implement a set of caching mechanisms to manage the resources downloaded from the network, including caching resources, clearing cached resources, querying cached resources, and other features.

 Starting from v2.4, Creator provides a cache manager on all platforms with file systems to add, delete, and check caches, which can be accessed by developers through `assetManager.cacheManager`.